Milkshake!: TV channel

 In November 2008, Channel 5 had been set to launch a new children's channel based on its pre-school programming block.
 This was a response to the BBC launching the CBBC channel and CBeebies in 2002 and ITV launching the CITV channel in 2006, but plans to launch a standalone preschool channel were put on hold indefinitely while the broadcaster awaited a buyer.

 Milkshake! on 5Star

-When Five Life launched in 2006, Milkshake! was shown on the channel between 09:00 and 13:00 each day.
+When Five Life launched in 2006, Milkshake! was shown on the channel between 9am and 1pm each day.
 By April 2011, the channel had reduced its broadcast hours and the block was replaced by teleshopping.
-On 21 August 2017, Milkshake! relaunched on 5Star, where it aired from 09:15 to 11:00, before a second removal in 2018.
+On 21 August 2017, Milkshake! relaunched on 5Star, where it aired from 9:15am to 11am, before a 2nd removal in 2018.

+FAST Channel

+A Milkshake! branded FAST channel is available on the 5 streaming service.